rockhazard/birthday-calculator/README.md

 A birthday calculator designed to find the user's weekday of birth and age.

 ## Usage
-Just download the repo and run index.html from your favorite web browser.
+Download the repo and run index.html from your favorite web browser.
+Enter your birthdate in the provided field using the form MM/DD/YYYY and press enter to retrieve your results.

 ## Contributors
 rockhazardz@gmail.com